If you were in a car accident that wasn’t your fault, you might assume that the other driver’s insurance will pay for everything.

 If the insurance company refuses to offer you a fair settlement, you can then take the case to civil court to have a jury decide the outcome.

-Keep in mind that you can still reach a settlement with the insurance company at any point in this legal process as long as it’s reached before the jury or judge has entered a verdict.
+Keep in mind that you can still reach a settlement with the insurance company at any point in this legal process.

-Do I Need to Get an Attorney if the Accident Wasn’t My Fault?
+Do I Need to Hire an Attorney if the Accident Wasn’t My Fault?

 In most cases, no. You only need to hire an attorney if: